AdKats/AdKats/README.md

 <ul>
   <li><b>'Minimum Required Reason Length'</b> - The minimum length a reason must be for commands that require a reason to execute.</li>
 </ul>
 <b>Specific command definitions given in features section above.</b> All command text must be a single string with no whitespace.
-E.G. 'kill'.
+E.G. 'kill'.<br/>
 <h3>5.
 Punishment Settings:</h3>
 <ul>
   <li><b>'Punishment Hierarchy'</b> - List of punishments in order from lightest to most severe.
 Index in list is the action taken at that number of points.</li>